imixs/imixs-workflow/src/site/markdown/deployment/database_schema.md

-#Database Schema
+# The Imixs-Workflow Database Schema

-The Imixs-Workflow Engine supports a generic database schema which allows to store all workflow data in a flexible way.
-The Imixs-Workflow Engine is based on the Java Persistence API (JPA) which makes it independent form a database vendor.
-For that reason any database system can be used for the deployment.
+The Imixs-Workflow engine persists all information about the model and the running workflow instances (_workitems_) using the Java Persistence API (JPA).
+Therefore the Imixs-Workflow engine is database vendor independent and can be run on any SQL database (e.g. MySQL, PostgreSQL, Oracle, MS SQL, ...).

-##Deployment
+## The JNDI Database Source
-To deploy the Imixs-Workflow Engine into a JEE Application server it is necessary to provide  a JEE datasource.
-A JEE datasource defines the connection form the application to a relational database on a database server.
-The only configuration file which is necessary to define the database connection is the persistence.xml.
-This is a standard descriptor which should be placed into your application.
+During the deployment of the Imixs-Workflow engine, the application server has to provide a JNDI datasource.
+The datasource defines the connection form the application to a database on a database server.
+The only configuration file which is necessary to define the database connection from Imixs-Workflow engine to the datasource to is the _persistence.xml_ deployment descriptor.
+This standard descriptor is part of the workflow application (war or ejb modue):

 	<?xml version="1.0" encoding="UTF-8"?>
 	<persistence version="1.0" xmlns="http://java.sun.com/xml/ns/persistence">